TheXDS/VivLib/docs/CONTRIBUTING.md

    ```
    If you grabbed something from the [issue tracker](https://github.com/TheXDS/VivLib/issues) (which, you should ideally do) please include the issue number in your feature branch name.

-   If you started working on a feature that is not currently there, please take the time to create a new issue describing your proposal, that way we can track what's going on, and properly decide on a likely release cut.
+   If you started working on a feature that is not currently there, please take the time to create a new issue describing your proposal.
+That way we can track what's going on, and properly decide on a likely release cut.
 2. Work on your feature.
 As of right now, I'm not following a strict *Merge window*.
 Features will be shipped on the next release cycle, whenever we decide enough new features and/or bugfixes have been added to the repo.

    If your feature is large enough in scope, it's possible to create a new minor release that only includes your changes, given that there is no additional activity in the repo (little to no active forks, no new issues added)
 3. Test your changes thoroughly.
-Ideally, have unit/integration tests made for it.
+Ideally, have unit/integration tests made for them.

-   Of course, some change are non-code related, but if possible, have a second pair of eyes look at them (or, proof-read yourself too)
+   Of course, some changes are non-code related, but if possible, have a second pair of eyes look at them (or, proof-read yourself too)
    > Note: Changes without unit tests will be subject to very strict scrutiny.
 5. Create a [pull request](https://github.com/TheXDS/VivLib/pulls).
 Wait for it to be approved and merged.
 6. 💵 Profit.